Graduate Student International Admission

 International students who are currently attending a college or university in the United States will be required to provide a release or transfer from the last institution attended in the United States.

 A course by course transcript evaluation from World Education Services (WES) or Educational Credential Evaluators (ECE).
 Nursing students only may also use Commission on Graduates of Foreign Nursing Schools (CGFNS).
-The evaluation should show the student has achieved the equivalent of at least a Bachelor's degree (see program specific requirements below under Additional Requirements) and meets the U.S. Grade Point Average (GPA) minimum requirement of 2.75 for the MBA, MOL, MSN, MED, MA Theology and MALS Programs and minimum of 3.0 for the NAP Program.
+The evaluation should show the student has achieved the equivalent of at least a Bachelor's degree (see program specific requirements below under Additional Requirements) and meets the U.S. Grade Point Average (GPA) minimum requirement of 2.75 for the MBA, MOL, MSN, MED and MA Theology Programs and minimum of 3.0 for the NAP Program.